WGBH-MLA/openvault3/README.md

 $ ruby scripts/ssh_opt.rb
 ```

 This will give you the list of arguments.
 For this initial interaction, you are trying to show the ip address of the demo and live servers.
-For Open Vault the `zone_name` is `wgbh-mla.org.`, including the final period.
 ```
 $ ruby scripts/ssh_opt.rb --name openvault.wgbh-mla.org --ips_by_dns
 ```